Circus Oz

-Circus Oz is a contemporary circus company based in Australia, collectively owned by its Membership, founded in 1977.
-Its shows incorporate theatre, satire, rock 'n' roll and a uniquely Australian humour.
+Circus Oz is a contemporary circus company based in Australia, collectively owned by its Membership, founded in 1978.
+Its shows incorporate circus, theatre, satire, rock 'n' roll and a uniquely Australian humour.

 History

 Early years

-Circus Oz was incorporated in December 1977 in Melbourne and funded by the Australian Performing Group, with its first performance season in March 1978.
-Circus Oz was the amalgamation of two already well-known groups: the New Ensemble Circus, a continuation of the New Circus, established in Adelaide in 1973; and the Soapbox Circus, a roadshow set up by the Australian Performing Group in 1976.
+Circus Oz received the Certificate of Incorporation of Public Company on 9 February 1978 in Melbourne.
+It was funded by the Australian Performing Group (APG), and had its first performance season in March 1978.
+Circus Oz was the amalgamation of two already well-known groups: the New Ensemble Circus (a continuation of the New Circus, established in Adelaide in 1973); and the Soapbox Circus, a roadshow set up by the APG in 1976.

-The founding members were: Sue Broadway, Tony Burkys, Tim Coldwell, John ‘Jack’ Daniel, Laurel Frank, Kevin Gedye, Jon Hawkes, Ponch Hawkes, Robin Laurie, John Pinder, Michael Price, Alan Robertson, Jim Robertson, Pixie Roberstson, Helen Sky, Jim Conway, Mic Conway, Rick Ludbrook, Peter Mulheisen, Gordon McLean, Steve Cooney and Colin Stevens.
+The founding members were: Sue Broadway, Tony Burkys, Tim Coldwell, John "Jack" Daniel, Laurel Frank, Kelvin Gedye, Jon Hawkes, Ponch Hawkes, Robin Laurie, John Pinder, Michael Price, Alan Robertson, Jim Robertson, Pixie Roberstson, Helen Sky, Jim Conway, Mic Conway, Rick Ludbrook, Peter Mulheisen, Gordon McLean, Steve Cooney, and Colin Stevens.
+Laurie and Broadway, along with members Jane Mullett, Celeste Howden, Laurel Frank, Hellen Sky, and Ollie Black, formed a one-off group called the Mighty Bonza Whacko Women's Circus.
+This led to the establishment of the Wimmins Circus in 1979.
+Wimmins Circus was based at the APG's Pram Factory, and was able to use the Circus Oz gym.

 Significant developments in Circus Oz's early years included: a 32-week season in 1979 at the Last Laugh Theatre Restaurant in Melbourne; the company's first international tour in 1980 (including London's Roundhouse, Belgium and New Guinea); the "Nanjing Project" (Chinese acrobatic master classes); and the group's relations with The Flying Fruit Fly Circus.
-As part of its international touring, Circus Oz has been to 29 countries and 210 cities all over the world, including New York City, London and Jerusalem.
+As part of its international touring, Circus Oz has been to many cities all over the world, including New York City, London, and Jerusalem.

-Linda Mickleborough became general manager of Circus Oz in 1993.
-During her time at the helm she was responsible for the development of Circus Oz Classes, High Flying Teams and Indigenous programs, and laid the preparations for a move to new premises at Collingwood.
+Originally founded as a collective governed company, Circus Oz developed into a triumvirate by the late 1990s by having a Triple Executive who all equally ran and organised the company.
+The Triple Executive included Co-CEO Linda Mickleborough, who became general manager of Circus Oz in 1993.
+During her time at the helm she was responsible for the development of Circus Oz Classes, High Flying Teams, and Indigenous programs, and laid the preparations for a move to new premises at Collingwood.
 She resigned effective from 31 December 2012.
-In August 2012, Mike Finch was artistic director, and founding member Tim Coldwell was still on the board.
-Wendy McCarthy was chair.
+The Executive team also included Co-CEO Mike Finch who was artistic director (1997-2015), and founding member Tim Coldwell.
+The company is owned by the Company Membership (the stakeholders) and is governed by a Board of Directors.
+Chairs of the Board have included: Trish Caswell; Vic Marles; and Wendy McCarthy.